-Port P1 is a 4-bit input/output port that can be set to input or output for each bit individually, and is also used as the external interrupt input, the STOP mode release signal input and the external reset input.
+Port P1 is a 3-bit input/output port that can be set to input or output for each bit individually.
+P13 to P11 are also used as the STOP mode release signal input or as the external interrupt signal.